Skip to content

 notesBetter modeled as a related entity (e.g., activity of type note) for proper history tracking.

 assignee / ownerNot all apps have multi-user assignment.
-Single-user apps (the common case for v0.1) do not need this.
+Single-user apps do not need this.

 priorityDomain-specific semantics.
 A lead priority scale differs from a task priority scale.